cline/mcp-marketplace/README.md

 1. Create a [new issue](https://github.com/cline/mcp-marketplace/issues/new) in this `mcp-marketplace` repository
 2. **Include the Following Info** in the Issue:
     - **GitHub Repo URL:** A direct link to the MCP server’s repository (nested links are also okay like in this [example](https://github.com/modelcontextprotocol/servers/tree/main/src/github))
-    - **Logo Image URL:** A link to a 400×400 PNG that will serve as your server’s icon.
+    - **Logo Image:** A 400×400 PNG that will serve as your server’s icon.
     - **Reason for Addition:** Briefly explain why your server is awesome and/or how it can benefit other Cline users.
 3. Confirm that you have tested giving Cline just your `README.md` and/or the `llms-install.md` and watched him successfully setup the server.
 This will save our reviewers a lot of time manually setting up servers prior to approval.